-Their work against the archive has led to a practice of counter surveillance that examines the politics of place, sight, and scarcity, in which found material, physical and otherwise, is used as a means of imagining abundance in the face of widespread dispossession.
+Their work against the archive has led to a practice of counter surveillance that examines the politics of place, sight, and scarcity, in which found material is used as a means of imagining abundance in the face of widespread dispossession.
 Through the pursuit of alternative modes of documentation and cultural preservation in collaboration marginalized and oppressed communities, they seek forms and means of memory work that do not rely on imperial and colonial tools of capture and subjugation and instead rehearse collective liberation.
 Their work is highly informed by the resilience of organizing movements for abolition, self-determination, and liberation in Chicago, SE Michigan, and the broader Midwest.

 Laser engraved acrylic